 Only those who has access to the dashboard will see the content

 Once you share a report, you can choose who has access to see it based on their Power BI accounts.
 If they don’t have a Power BI account or they don’t have access to that content, they won’t see the content.

 Dashboard link Works Only for Authorized Users

-In Spite of having the dashboard link available in the Access tab of sharing pane; Only authorized users can see the content when browse the link.
-Otherwise they will see a message that says they don’t have permission to view this dashboard.
+Despite of having the dashboard link available in the Access tab of sharing pane; Only authorized users can see the content when browsing the link.
+Otherwise, they will see a message that says they don’t have permission to view this dashboard.

-You can share dashboards, reports, and data sets with a group which is an Office 365 group in your organization.
+You can share dashboards, reports, and data sets with a workspace which is an Office 365 group in your organization.
 And users of this group will have access to all content shared by the group.
 Also, you can use Power BI apps to share content within your organization or even outside of your organization with Azure B2B services.
 However, with Publish to Web, any users who have access to the page will see the report, regardless of having Power BI account or not.

 Public Access or Organizational Sharing

-Last but not least; the difference between Publish to web, and Sharing is all about difference between giving public access or sharing a content in the organization.
+Last but not least; the difference between Publish to web, and Sharing is all about the difference between giving public access or sharing content through the organization.

-With Sharing dashboards or using Power BI groups you can share content with other users.
-These users SHOULD BE Power BI users, they cannot access content anonymously.
-They need to LOGIN to Power BI service to access the content.
+With Sharing dashboards or using Power BI workspaces and apps, you can share content with other users.
+These users SHOULD BE Power BI users; they cannot access content anonymously.
+They need to log in to Power BI service to access the content.